 - Might have situational limitations (outside on a sunny day)

 - Have a slow internet connection or limited bandwidth

 Your digital financial products should have an accessible design, not only so as to not discriminate but also that it improves your overall user experience (UX) no matter who is using it or how.
 The World Wide Web Consortium (W3C) says, “Accessibility can enhance your brand, drive innovation, and extend your market reach.”
 This is why A/B testing your site’s accessibility is important.

-Suppose your hypothesis is that visitors to your website on mobile are bouncing (leaving) because there is too much information on each page to scroll through.
+Suppose your hypothesis is that visitors to your website or webpage on mobile are bouncing (leaving) because there is too much information on each page to scroll through.
 (There’s a lot of thumb-scrolling fatigue.)
 The control, or variation A, will be the site as it stands with no changes.
 The test, or variation B, will be a mobile site that has less content on each page but with hyperlinks to more information for each section.